tail-call/kbb/README.md

 ## Completed

+ - [x] BUG: Tile borders are visible under fog of war
  - [x] Load from images and stuff
  - [x] Guys don't step on one another
  - [x] Sprite batch for background